-In estimation, we focused on completely randomized clinical trials where covariates are naturally balanced between treatment groups.
-However, our proposed methods can be extended to incorporate covariates to handle stratified randomized experiments or observational studies (real-world data) with ignorable treatment assignment mechanism.
-With imbalanced covariates, we could use semiparametric models like proportional hazards and additive hazards models to estimate the hazard functions \citep{fine1999proportional, robins2000correcting, abbring2003identifiability, lu2008analysis, wang2017doubly, dukes2019doubly}.
-Alternatively, we might employ propensity-score-based methods, such as generalized Kaplan-Meier or generalized Nelson-Aalen estimators or propensity score matching \citep{xie2005adjusted, sugihara2010survival, austin2014use, mao2018propensity}.
+In estimation, we focused on completely randomized trials where covariates are naturally balanced between treatment groups.
+Our proposed methods can be extended to incorporate covariates, allowing for the handling of stratified randomized trials or observational studies (real-world data) with an ignorable treatment assignment mechanism.
+With imbalanced baseline covariates, we can use semiparametric models, such as proportional hazards and additive hazards models, to estimate the hazards \citep{fine1999proportional, robins2000correcting, abbring2003identifiability, lu2008analysis, wang2017doubly, dukes2019doubly}.
+Alternatively, we might employ propensity-score-based methods, such as weighted Kaplan--Meier estimators, weighted Nelson--Aalen estimators, and propensity score matching \citep{xie2005adjusted, sugihara2010survival, austin2014use, mao2018propensity, hu2020modified}.
 G-formula and doubly robust estimation are also available considering propensity scores and failure time models simultaneously \citep{robins1986new, robins1997causal, zhang2012contrasting}.
-The variability of estimated nuisance models should be taken into consideration to investigate the asymptotics of estimators and to construct confidence intervals, which could be of theoretical challenge.
-In Supplementary Material D, we provide semiparametric estimation approaches based on efficient influence functions which enjoy efficiency and robustness.
+The variability of estimated nuisance models should be taken into consideration when investigating the asymptotics of estimators and constructing confidence intervals, which can pose a theoretical challenge.
+In Supplementary Material D, we provide semiparametric estimation approaches based on efficient influence functions that enjoy efficiency and robustness.